 If you are part of a mandatory evacuation:

-- When it is safe, contact your insurance company to let them know you have
+- When it is safe, let your insurance company know you have been ordered to evacuate.

 - Check with your insurance company to confirm your specific coverage.

 - Try to use some time to work on a home inventory list.
 If your personal belongings are damaged, the insurance company will request a list of damaged or destroyed items.

 - Look through photos and videos to help recall personal items.
 Pay close attention to what is in the background and look for smaller items, such as jewelry.